Theodore-Chatziioannou/athenspop/README.md

 ## Introduction
 The aim of this repo is to demonstrate the creation of a synthetic MATSim population for Athens Metropolitan Area (AMA), using the open-source [Population Activity Modeller (PAM)](https://github.com/arup-group/pam) library.
 PAM is a python API for activity sequence modelling, focusing on the generation and modification of travel demand scenarios.

 **Why?**: Transport planners and decision-makers are increasingly facing difficult questions, such as decarbonisation and transport equity, which require appropriate tools and data to help us answer them effectively.
+The limited availability of disaggregate mobility data creates insuperable obstacles in the assessment of sustainable mobility measures and policies.
 Activity- and agent-based modelling techniques provide us with bottom-up approaches for simulating complex travel patterns, focusing on the behavioural drivers behind invividuals' travel decisions.
 Through simple examples and case studies, we wish to demonstrate such approaches and gain better understanding of existing datasets.

 **How?**: We employ statistical analysis, machine learning, and data fusion methodologies, often via the PAM interface.
 All the tools have been developed in [Python](https://www.python.org)

-**What does it produce**: Athenspop can be used for the analysis and visualisation of the NTUA travel survey data, or the creation of synthetic disaggregate demand (toy) scenarios.
-These experimental scenarios can be imported in ABMs, like MATSim.
+**What does it produce**: Athenspop can be used for the analysis and visualisation of the NTUA travel survey data, or the creation of synthetic disaggregate demand scenarios.
+These toy scenarios can be imported in ABMs, like MATSim.

-ADD a flow diagram here....!
+ADD A FLOW DIAGRAM HERE...

 ## Gettting started